-Councillors are required to declare any Conflicts of Interest in any items on the Agenda.
-This is a requirement of the Local Government Act.
-It is usual for Councillors to declare their interest at this point of the Meeting, and again immediately before consideration of the relevant item.
-A Councillor declaring a Conflict of Interest must leave the Council Chamber and take no part in the debate, or be present when the vote is taken.
+Councillors are required to declare any conflicts of interest in any items on the agenda.
+This is a requirement of the Local Government Act 1989 (Act).
+It is usual for councillors to declare their interest at this point of the meeting, and again immediately before consideration of the relevant item.
+A Councillor declaring a conflict of interest must leave the meting room and take no part in the debate, or be present when the vote is taken.

-This section usually forms the main part of the agenda and comprises reports submitted by Council Officers in which Recommendations are made to the Council for consideration.
-The Recommendations as set out in the Agenda are simply proposals to the Council for its consideration.
-The Council may adopt these Recommendations, amend the Recommendations, determine a completely different course of action, or it may decline to pursue any course of action.
+This section usually forms the main part of the agenda and comprises reports submitted by City officers in which recommendations are made to the Council for consideration.
+The recommendations as set out in the agenda are simply proposals to the Council for its consideration.
+The Council may adopt these recommendations, amend the recommendations, determine a completely different course of action, or it may decline to pursue any course of action.

 Notice of Motion